progmodEK/flow-driven-domain/README.md

 }
 ```

-> The Library includes an ActionLogger as an EventsPublisher which logs all the executedAction.<br>
+> The framework includes an ActionLogger as an EventsPublisher which logs all the executedAction.<br>
-> You can define your own Logger as EventsPublisher and disable the library one
+> You can define your own Logger as EventsPublisher and disable the framework one

-## Library DDD Design
+## Framework DDD Design

-The library follows DDD principles.<br>
+The framework design follows DDD principles.<br>
 - Your Aggregate (your principal entity), is at the heart of the domain
-- The library flowEngine acts as the Application layer of your domain
+- The Framework flowEngine acts as the Application layer of your domain
 - The flow related mechanism (actions eligibility, transitions, etc..) is coded as a Domain Service<br>

-> <span style="color: blue;">BLUE</span>  : Library Components<br>
+> <span style="color: blue;">BLUE</span>  : Framework Components<br>
 > <span style="color: green;">GREEN</span>  : Your components